robindrost/docs-1/docs/video_ingest.md

 **The stream is unstable or the video buffer is low.**

-*Make sure the mixer software is set to “Zero Latency” in the encoder settings.*
+*Check your internet connection; make sure the upload speed is double the combined total of the different qualities and you don't have any package loss.  <br>https://packetlosstest.com/<br>https://www.speedtest.net/ <br> If possible set the encoder/mixer to “Zero Latency” in the encoder settings.*

-**I want to ingest in portrait mode to the cloud encoder (1080x1920px).**

-*Please contact the Livery team to make the additional changes.*

 **I want to ingest in 4k to the cloud encoder (3840x2160px).**